 The male who threatens and abuses his spouse all but loses his legal protections by virtue of his actions.
 A sexual assault victim must be believed, we are told, which deprives men of their constitutional rights and due process.
 In no other situation is due process waived other than when a female reports a sexual assault.
 On the other hand, female assailants are treated differently than their male counterparts.
 The male victim of female abuse has a difficult time finding justice or even a sympathetic ear.

 Violence against woman is viewed as a kind of separate and more deserving category of violence than other forms.
 The law must cease this excursion into divisive legal formulations.
 We need more social intervention at the local level.
-Behaviors need to be moderated before then lead to more serious things.
+Behaviors need to be curtailed before then lead to more serious things.
 The church was to serve as an advisory and counselling office; a place where unsavory behavior can be brought to the people’s attention before it erupts into legal charges.
 Society needs to learn how to intervene earlier and more compassionately than the justice system is able to do.

 Homes are vital for prosperous communities and a stable community.
 The issue of homes must then be a central part of any economic development plan.